AdobeDocs/experience-platform.en/help/identity-service/guardrails-beta.md

 >
 >If the identity designated to be deleted is linked to multiple other identities in the graph, then the links connecting that identity will also be deleted.

+>[!BEGINSHADEBOX]

+**A visual representation of the deletion logic**

+![An example of the oldest identity being deleted to accommodate the latest identity](./images/graph-limits-v3.png)

+*Diagram notes:*

+* `t` = timestamp.
+* The value of a timestamp corresponds with the recency of a given identity.
+For example, `t1` represents the first linked identity (oldest) and `t51` would represent the newest linked identity.

-In the example below, before the graph on the left can be updated with a new identity, Identity Service must first deletes the existing identity with the oldest timestamp.
+In this example, before the graph on the left can be updated with a new identity, Identity Service first deletes the existing identity with the oldest timestamp.
 However, because the oldest identity is a device ID, Identity Service skips that identity until it gets to the namespace with a type that is higher on the deletion priority list, which in this case is `ecid-3`.
 Once the oldest identity with a higher deletion priority type is removed, the graph then gets updated with a new link, `ecid-51`.

->[!NOTE]
->
->In the rare case that there are two identities with the same timestamp and identity type, Identity Service will sort the IDs based on XID and conduct deletion.
+* In the rare case that there are two identities with the same timestamp and identity type, Identity Service will sort the IDs based on [XID](./api/list-native-id.md) and conduct deletion.

-![An example of the oldest identity being deleted to accommodate the latest identity](./images/graph-limits-v3.png)
+>[!ENDSHADEBOX]